Azure/data-api-builder/docs/getting-started/getting-started-azure-postgresql.md

 ## Create the database objects

 Create the database tables needed to represent Authors, Books and the many-to-many relationship between Authors and Books.
-You can find the `library.azure-postgresql.sql` script in the `azure-postgresql-db` folder in the GitHub repo.
+You can find the `library.postgresql.sql` script in the [/samples/getting-started/azure-postgresql](../../samples/getting-started/azure-postgresql/) folder in the GitHub repo.
 You can use it to create three tables, along with sample data:

 - `authors`: Table containing authors
 - `books`: Table containing books